Aero León: History

 Aero León cargo airline was founded in 1951 by the captain Eucario León, a former fighter pilot of the Mexican Air Force.
 It started as a bush operation with a Piper Tri-pacer PA-22 on flights between Tehuacan, Usila Oaxaca, and Teutila Oaxaca.
 The airline was formally called the airline Aeroleon in 1978.

 In March 1980, Aero León received two Douglas DC-8-24 planes and started flights to Central and South America.
 By 1983, it was named the greatest Gates Learjet sales representative in the world after it sold 32 aircraft in one single year.

 Captain Leon had an accident in 1984, which left him paralytic and led to closure of the airline in 1985.
-By 1992, he returned into the cargo business again with a new airline, LAMCASA (Linea Aerea Mexicana de Carga) with Convair 340, A300 and 727-200 airplanes, which operated from 1994 till 2004, when captain Leon died from brain cancer.
+By 1992, he returned into the cargo business again with a new airline, LAMCASA with Convair 340, Airbus A300 and Boeing 727-200 aircraft, which operated from 1994 till 2004, when captain Leon died from brain cancer.